Some Faithful Thoughts from The Life of PiGet downloadable PDF

 Not all pain seems to have purpose; but even then, we sometimes can find things to be thankful for, such as people who helped us through or the fact we got through it at all.
 Have you ever suffered through something needlessly?
 Did it feel unfair?
 How did you get through it?
 Were there people who gave you help and hugs when you needed them?What the Bible Says

 "We rejoice in the hope of the glory of God.
 Not only so, but we also rejoice in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
-And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us" (Rom.
-5:2-5
+And hope does not disappoint us, because God has poured out his love into our hearts by the Holy Spirit, whom he has given us" (Romans 5:2-5